SatelliteShorelines/CoastSeg/docs/how-to-install-pixi.md

     cd CoastSeg
     # Make sure this folder contains pyproject.toml
     ```

 3. Create + activate the Pixi environment

     - This is like  `conda install` + `conda activate` in one step, it reads  CoastSeg’s `pixi.lock` file to build the environment and then activates it
     ```
     pixi shell
     ```

-4. Verify it worked
+4. Verify The CoastSeg Environment was Activated

-    - You should see something like (coastseg:all) in your terminal prompt.
+    - You should see something like (coastseg) in your terminal prompt.

-    - Test the import:
+    - You can ignore the `--frozen` in the screenshot below
+    - Run the command below to test if CoastSeg is installed in your environment:
     ```
     python -c "import coastseg; print('CoastSeg import OK')"